 on the graph below.
 It intersects the horizontal axis at the money supply chosen by the central bank.
 In other words, it is assumed that the money supply is not determined by the interest rate and the demand for loans.
 Instead, the money supply influences the interest rate.

 The market equilibrium interest rate occurs where the money supply and the demand for money (LP) intersect, shown as Ie

 .
 As with the standard supply and demand model, a surplus occurs at prices above the equilibrium when the quantity supplied exceeds the quantity demanded.
-In the case of money, a surplus occurs when the central bank has provided more money than households, businesses and governments want to hold in cash at a given rate.
+In the case of money, a surplus occurs when the central bank has provided more money than households, businesses, and governments want to hold in cash at a given rate.
 Market forces reduce the market rate because people respond to the higher rates by seeking to invest more of their cash.
 They may invest money in savings or purchase a CD or bond.
 Banks can reduce their rates because of the excess supply.
 As the interest rate falls, people will want to hold more cash.
 In other words, the quantity demanded of cash increases.
 This trend continues until the equilibrium rate is met where the amount of cash demanded equals the money supply.

 Market forces also push rates back to equilibrium when the interest rate is less than equilibrium and there is a shortage of money.
-People prefer holding more cash at the lower rate.
+People prefer holding more cash at a lower rate.
 They may withdraw their savings or decide not to reinvest in another CD when their CD matures.
 In response, banks raise their rates to prevent this run and attract additional funds to lend.
-Bond holders may sell their bonds to obtain the additional cash.
+Bondholders may sell their bonds to obtain the additional cash.
 All these activities push the market rate back to Ie

 Shifting Demand Curve and Supply Curve